All Episodes

 And he calculated that what Malin had done is to take the whole thing, slice it in half, and give us only the left half, the western half.

-Look, all I'm saying is that if NASA had been so convinced from the get-go But this thing was just a MESA, as they've gone over backwards to tell everybody now.
+Look, all I'm saying is that if NASA had been so convinced from the get-go that this thing was just a MESA, as they've gone over backwards to tell everybody now, why didn't they take an honest picture in 98?

 You know what MOLA is?

-It's the laser?
+It's the laser.

 I do now.